Three poems of W B Yeats (1973)

 ‘Worthwhile and rewarding…a sensitive awareness for words and rhythm’ – Choir and Organ

-Printed copies are available to order, or on hire, from Colne Edition in the UK – price on application.
+Printed copies are available to order from Colne Edition in the UK (minimum 5 copies, £3.75 per copy plus postage, delivery approximately two weeks).